ueberdosis/hocuspocus/docs/api/hooks/before-broadcast-stateless.md

 ## Introduction

-The `beforeBroadcastStateless` hook is called before the server broadcast a stateless message.
+The `beforeBroadcastStateless` hooks are called before the server broadcast a stateless message.

 ## Hook payload